AshleyCao/nuxt-typescript-pm2/README.md

 ## Some issues and heads-up
 - Bootstrap
 I used to include bootstrap in modules in nuxt.config file.
-Now it seems there are some
+Now it seems there are some problems when it loads.
+So include bootstrap in plugins in nuxt.config.
+[Ref]()
 ## Build Setup
 Please follow package.json, tsconfig.json and nuxt.config.ts files to check my set up.
 ``` bash